JeremieGarcelon/Oscillator.js/README.md

 ## Way to write buffers

 Oscillator.js is :
+- a **javascript oscillator**
-- the Javascript transposition of an oscillator algorithm written originally in C++.
+- the javascript transposition of an oscillator algorithm written originally in C++.
 - designed to work with the Web Audio API but without using any OscillatorNode.

 ##Examples